What Businesses Should Ask Their MSP About Identity and Access Management

 Passwordless Authentication

 Passwords are often a weak link in data security.
 Not only are they susceptible to being stolen, but they also place an unnecessary burden on users and IT teams due to resets and management.
-Passwordless authentication—using biometrics and dynamic factors—is faster and significantly more secure.
+Passwordless authentication — using biometrics and proximity-based verification — is faster and significantly more secure.

 Zero Trust